 We’ve all seen phishing attacks.
 Or have we?
-We’ve actually not seen a large fraction of them, because spam filters have gotten good enough to weed out the majority.
+We’ve actually not seen a large fraction of them, because spam filters have gotten good enough to combat the majority of phishing attacks.
 A quick glance at your junk mail folder will find a bunch of them.
 You’ll find a range of Nigerian Princes, Lottery awards, alerts about the World of Warcraft account you don’t have, and a bunch more.
 Those all use the classic “shotgun” or “driftnet” technique, where the scammer – or just a spammer – sends out a few million copies of the same email hoping someone will bite.
 Most of them end up caught by the spam filter, largely because all the major email services have been perfecting this kind of filtering for a couple decades now.
 They are really, really, good at it.

 But what about “cast-netting” where an attacker goes after a smaller target audience, like a specific group or company?
 Those have a better chance to get through the filters because they’re much less “spammy”.
 And, if well written, those emails have a much better chance to get a bite from the people who get them.
 Spear-phishing is even harder to stop at the filter level because it can be so well crafted the filters see it as just normal correspondence.
 Again, a well-crafted phish is likely to hook their target.